Skip to content

 What might affect its accuracy?

-In both the ED and NICU/PICU we are constantly bombarded by alarms.
-A number of tragic cases have occurred due to alarm fatigue in healthcare workers and given that most pulse ox alarms are false we need to think about what might make the SpO2 less accurate.
+In both the ED and NICU/PICU, we are constantly bombarded by alarms.
+Many tragic cases have occurred due to alarm fatigue among healthcare workers, and given that most pulse oximeter alarms are false, we need to consider what might make SpO2 readings less accurate.

 Ambient light